What you believe and what you value as an organization matters. Discover the DNA of our firm.

 The featured podcast portfolio companies represent a subset of Sands Capital holdings that illustrate the types of businesses in which we typically invest.
 The series uses rotation whereby companies are selected to highlight different sectors and geographies.

-The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
+The views and opinions expressed herein are those of individuals and may differ from the views and opinions expressed by Sands Capital.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 Forward earnings projections are not predictors of stock price or investment performance, and do not represent past performance.
 References to companies provided for illustrative purposes only.
 The portfolio companies identified do not represent all of the securities purchased or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
 GIPS® Reports found here.

 Something has gone wrong, check that all fields have been filled in correctly.
 If you have adblock, disable it.